rust-lang/blog.rust-lang.org/content/Rust-1.98.0.md

 This is because the compiler considers it undefined behavior to move a `Box` that has been dropped (deallocated), and `ManuallyDrop` used to propagate that, such that moving `ManuallyDrop<Box<_>>` where the box has been dropped would also be considered UB.

-In Rust 1.96.0 we fixed this, so this code is no longer UB.
-In this release we have updated the `ManuallyDrop` documentation, providing a stable guarantee that this code will not be UB in the future as well.
+In Rust 1.96.0 we fixed this, so this code was no longer UB.
+In this release we have updated the `ManuallyDrop` documentation, providing a stable guarantee that this code will continue to not be UB in the future.
 See [`ManuallyDrop` docs](https://doc.rust-lang.org/stable/std/mem/struct.ManuallyDrop.html#pre-196-interaction-with-box) and the related [RFC 3336](https://rust-lang.github.io/rfcs/3336-maybe-dangling.html) for more information.

 ### Stabilized APIs